galaxyproject/training-material/Introduction/tutorials/galaxy-introduction.md

 > ### :pencil2: Hands-on: Finding Exons
 >
-> 1. Enter the word `join` in the search bar of the tool panel, and select the tool named `Join - the intervals of two datasets side-by-side`
+> 1. **Join** :wrench:: Enter the word `join` in the search bar of the tool panel, and select the tool named `Join - the intervals of two datasets side-by-side`
 >
 > 2. Select your file with exons as the first file, and the file with SNPs as the second file, and make sure **return** is set to `INNER JOIN` so that only matches are included in the output (i.e. only exons with SNPs in it and only SNPs that fall in exons)
 >